AlbertSun0930/Code-for-the-Confounder-MNAR-paper/README.md

 # Code-for-the-Confounder-MNAR-paper
-This is the computer programs and data for "Identification and Estimation of Causal Effects with Confounders Missing Not at Random” by Jian Sun and Bo Fu.
+This is the computer programs for
+"Identification and Estimation of Causal Effects with Confounders Missing Not at Random” by Jian Sun and Bo Fu.